 The concepts of “war of position” and “war of maneuver” are widely, and incorrectly, attributed to Antonio Gramsci.
 They also serve as a glimpse into longstanding debates over theories of causation and the decisive element in both figurative and literal wars.
 Continue reading

 Naomi Klein has a piece in the Guardian which is fairly indicative of an argument being made by various socialists and social democrats in moments such as this.
 Her argument, put simply, is that while racism and misogyny were indeed factors in Trump’s election, it is really ‘neoliberalism’ – the ‘rise of the Davos class’ – which sealed America’s fate.
 This is white nationalist mythology.
 Continue reading

 There has been a good deal of discussion about the recent elections in Greece and, in particular, SYRIZA’s decision to form a parliamentary alliance with the ultra-nationalist Independent Greeks (ANEL).
 Continue reading

 I happened to come across a piece on Jacobin called “Gramsci Comes Home,” which I think—once again—presents Gramsci in a far better light than he really can be.
-Here are some very quick notes on why the Gramscian revival might require a more explicit statement on (what should be) some fairly obvious questions.
-How critical…

 Implicit or not, there persists a view of capitalism in which the border is understood as extraneous to the inherent tendencies of capital.
 In this, capital and the state are regarded as distinctive logics, the first inclined to overtake limits, the second emphasising limit as such. […] Continue reading

 Arrayed beyond and around the obvious walls of migration control, the architectures and technologies of the border proliferate.
 Continue reading

 The concept of ‘failed states’ is ubiquitous in political idiom and theory, extending well beyond its methodical appearances in recent global security vernaculars.
 Continue reading

 At the border, politics risks exposing itself to the impolitical, to a sense of movement beyond its conventional socio-political definitions, and to an expression of the political without a sovereign tone.
 One might say that it is this risk-which is also to say, this chance for a life otherwise-that a migratory politics seeks out.
 And yet, just as the prospect for movement seems to become ever more limited, such limits are reinforced by nostalgic repetition no less than through the proliferation of borders.